ojwb/survex/doc/walls.rst

   Survex's "cylpolar" data style.

   ``TAPE=IS`` and ``TAPE=ST`` are not currently implemented, nor is ``TAPE=SS`` with an order other than ``DA`` or ``AD``.
-Instrument heights are parsed but their values are ignored; instrument and target are assumed to be on their respective stations (or offset from them by the same amount).
+Since 1.4.23, Survex warns when it encounters any such unsupported combinations which are active on a leg which has a non-zero instrument or target height.
+For such legs, the heights are ignored so the instrument and target are effectively assumed to be on their respective stations.

   Survex < 1.4.21 just skipped over ``TAPE=`` entirely (so invalid values were also quietly ignored).